mirimadahmed/Python-read-and-write-data-in-excel-files/README.md

-# Openpyxl
+# Python excel read and write

-project to read and write in excel files using pythoon
+As simple python script to read and write data in excel files.